-I have managed this website for more than thirteen years and I don’t normally comment on “political” matters, but I am against the concentration of these turbines in our midlands communities.
+I have managed this website for more than thirteen years and I don’t normally comment on “political” matters, but I am stating publicly that I am against the concentration of wind turbines in midlands communities.

 I believe that 43 turbines in a low-lying midland area with low wind density is excessive and that the government, developers and planners are abusing vulnerable, rural communities like this under a flawed green agenda.

-When a “solution” involves the construction of turbines that have to be up to 200m high to function, when boglands and countryside have to be filled with tonnes of concrete for them to stand on (90,000 truckloads expected at the Bord na Mona site), acres of forestry and vegetation have to felled and cleared to facilitate the necessary infrastructure and established wildlife must be sacrificed to make room for all of this; surely we need to ask, just how “green” a solution is this?
+When a “solution” involves the construction of turbines that have to be up to 200m high to function, when boglands and countryside have to be filled with tonnes of concrete for them to stand on (some 90,000 truckloads expected at the Bord na Mona site alone), acres of forestry and vegetation have to felled and cleared to facilitate the necessary infrastructure, and established wildlife must be sacrificed to make room for all of this; surely we need to ask, just how “green” a solution is this?